 Exemption: Lawyers who are in good standing in a provincial or territorial law society in Canada don't need to be licensed or members of the ICCRC.
 However, lawyers who are recruiting foreign workers do need to be licensed as recruiters.

-Throughout the immigration or recruitment process, immigration consultants and recruiters cannot:
+Throughout the immigration or recruitment process, immigration consultants, recruiters and employers cannot:

 In addition, your immigration consultant must sign a contract with you.
 This contract must: